 Holding a Condo

 Far and away, the biggest problem with holding a condo or co-op is the HOA fee.
 Now, HOAs do valuable things, so they are by no means useless.
 They will usually do all exterior maintenance and repairs, as well as pool maintenance if there is a pool.

 They will almost always pay for trash removal as well.
 HOAs provide insurance on the exterior of the building (you will need insurance on the interior of your unit, of course).
 Sometimes, they provide maintenance and replacement of the HVAC and electrical systems.
 Sometimes they pay for water and sewer.
 Sometimes they pay for a doorman.
 It all depends on the HOA in question.
 But these services are usually things you could have done cheaper or don’t need in the first place.

 Most of the time, I’ve found that the HOA eats up any profit margin I was hoping to have when analyzing a condo.
 For example, here’s a condo with a $300/month HOA and a market rent of $895 (something I’ve seen quite a bit in Kansas City):

 OK, so you make $270/month, which isn’t bad.
 But what if you want to finance this condo?
-A condo with these types of numbers could go for around $100,000 in many parts of Kansas City.
-So, if you got a 75% loan at 5% interest with a 30-year amortization (which is very hard to get on a condo bought as an investment in the Midwest), the monthly payment would be $402.62 ($4,831.44 annually).
+A condo with these types of numbers could go for about $100,000 in many parts of Kansas City.
+So, if you got a 75 percent loan at 5 percent interest with a 30-year amortization (which is very hard to get on a condo bought as an investment in the Midwest), the monthly payment would be $402.62 ($4,831.44 annually).
 In other words, you would be losing about $132/month or just shy of $1,600/year.